-The MODISTM Edge is a multi-function tool that combines a Diagnostic Scan Tool with a two-channel lab scope, graphing multimeter, and the exclusive Snap-on® Guided Component Tests database into a single hand-held unit.
+The MODISTM Ultra is a multi-function tool that combines a diagnostic tool with a two-channel lab scope, graphing multimeter, and the exclusive Snap-on® Guided Component Test database into a single hand-held unit.

-This chapter introduces the basic features of the Diagnostic Tool, including the control buttons, data ports, battery pack, and power sources.
+This chapter introduces the basic features of the diagnostic tool, including the control buttons, data ports, battery pack, and power sources.
 Technical Specifications are provided at the end of this chapter.